 Step 2 - Brew

 If you have a French press, you can simply make a regular hot brew coffee.

 Add coffee to your French press, pour over water, and let it brew for 3-4 minutes before pressing the plunger.
-(If you want to get the very best from your French press, read our guide).

 Just add the cardamom, cinnamon and nutmeg to your beans when you grind so you infuse the flavor.